dotnet/runtimelab/designs/SpanMarshallers.md

 - Introduces more attribute types into the BCL.
 - Introduces more complexity in the marshalling type model.
   - It may be worth describing the required members (other than constructors) in interfaces just to simplify the mental load of which members are required for which scenarios.
-    - A set of interfaces (one for managed-to-native members, one for native-to-managed members, and one for the sequential-specific members) could replace the `GenericCollectionMarshaller` attribute.
+    - A set of interfaces (one for managed-to-native members, one for native-to-managed members, and one for the sequential-specific members) could replace the `GenericContiguousCollectionMarshaller` attribute.
 - The base proposal only supports contiguous collections.
   - The feeling at time of writing is that we are okay asking developers to convert to/from arrays or spans at the interop boundary.